 What should I look for in a home beam?

-Stick with the regulation 4-inch width, check for solid construction, and if possible, choose one with adjustable height.
-A suede-like cover helps replicate the grip and feel of competition beams.
+Choose one with the regulation 4-inch width, sturdy construction, and ideally adjustable height.
+A suede-like cover replicates competition grip and feel.

 Do elite gymnasts still use low beams?